BassamAlim/Ser/README.md

 # Ser
 A native Android app that allows users to encrypt and decrypt text and files using AES and RSA.
+It also includes a public repository for users to share their public keys

 # Uses
 - Kotlin